Marine Corps Reunion

 MCRD San Diego graduations are open to the public!

-Click below to visit the Depot's website to learn more
+Click to visit the Depot's website to learn more

 The MCRD Museum Foundation maintains a collection of platoon photos, composite photos, and platoon books.